arthur-bouton/MachineLearning/README.md

 ## Examples of use of the looptools module

+### Installation

+To install the module in the user space, run in a terminal:

+`$ pip install . --user`

 ### Monitor and stop a progress loop

 For example, to monitor the progress of a running algorithm by plotting the evolution of two variables *reward* and *loss*, using a logarithmic scale for the second one, you can do: